Alumni stories

 Dijana Dimković

-The MA studies of International Security have contributed, among other things, to my better understanding of the security dynamics in which the Republic of Serbia is located as a candidate for EU membership.
-During my studies, as a pre-examination obligation, I compiled the paper “How to (a)wait asylum in Serbia?”, with whom I won the SALUS Award at the Belgrade Security Forum in September 2015.
-I am currently working as a coordinator of reception centers and accommodation centers for asylum seekers in the Republic of Serbia.
-The topic of the master’s thesis is “The impact of the conflict in the Middle East and the migrant crisis in 2015/2016 to the security of the European Union.”
+“The Master’s academic studies in International Security have contributed, among other things, to a better understanding of the security dynamics in which the Republic of Serbia finds itself as a candidate for EU membership.
+During my studies, as a pre-exam obligation, I wrote a paper titled “How to (Await) Asylum in Serbia?” in May 2015, with which I won the SALUS Award at the Belgrade Security Forum in September 2015.

 Danko Aleksić